 Summary

 - The CRA does not mandate any scoring system.
-Annex I Part II point (2) requires remediation "without delay" but leaves the operational measurement to manufacturers.
+It requires timely remediation but leaves the operational measurement to manufacturers.

 - CVSS measures inherent severity on a 0 to 10 scale: vulnerability characteristics independent of whether exploitation is observed in the wild.